Skip to main content

 2016 Jeffrey I. Gordon, MD

-Dr. Robert J. Glaser Distinguished University Professor and Director for the Center for Genome Sciences and Systems Biology at Washing University in St. Louis
+Dr. Robert J. Glaser Distinguished University Professor, and Director, Center for Genome Sciences and Systems Biology, Washington University, St. Louis

 2015 Laurie H. Glimcher, MD

-Stephen and Suzanne Weiss Dean of Weill Cornell Medical College and Provost for Medical Affairs of Cornell.
-“Stressed Out: A Novel Approach to Cancer Immunotherapy”
+Stephen and Suzanne Weiss Dean, Weill Cornell Medical College; Provost for Medical Affairs, Cornell University; author of “Stressed Out: A Novel Approach to Cancer Immunotherapy”

 2014 William G Kaelin, Jr., MD

-Professor of Medicine at the Dana-Farber/Brigham and Women’s Cancer Center Harvard Medical School.
-“The Von Hippel-Lindau Tumor Suppressor: Insights into Oxygen Sensing and Cancer”
+Professor of Medicine, Dana-Farber Cancer Institute, Brigham and Women's Hospital, and Harvard Medical School; author of “The Von Hippel-Lindau Tumor Suppressor: Insights into Oxygen Sensing and Cancer”

 2013 Roger J. Davis, PhD

-Professor of Molecular Medicine and Biochemistry & Molecular Biology at University of Massachusetts Medical School.
-“Metabolic Stress Responses”
+Professor of Molecular Medicine, and Biochemistry & Molecular Biology, University of Massachusetts Medical School; author of “Metabolic Stress Responses”

 Steven Beering on top of a building at the IU School of Medicine Indianapolis campus in the 1970s